-Google Ads or AdWords, is a platform used by businesses and advertisers to run ad campaigns to drive traffic to their website.
+Google Ads is a platform used by businesses and advertisers to run ad campaigns to drive traffic to their website.
 They can select their budget, ad design, ad content, and have a lot of control over the entire process.
 And, of course, they need to pay money to Google to run these ad campaigns that are displayed across the Google network of sites.

 AdSense, on the other hand, is a platform used by publishers and website owners to monetize their website by placing ads on it.
 They do that by allowing advertisers to advertise on their websites and get paid each time a site visitor clicks on an ad.

 So, now that you know the differences between the two select the one that meets your requirements.
 If you’re an advertiser, you should use Google Ads.
 And if you have a website that you want to earn from, then register for AdSense.